 Divination is an art form.
 It takes patience, practice and concentration!
 Just like anything else, the more you do it, the more you will be rewarded with new insights and clarity.

 I love this idea!
 Simply look into the kaleidoscope, rotate the dial, breath deeply and let yourself be mesmerized.

 I wrote extensively about cloud scrying here.
 I love this method because with a very few exceptions (in certain climates, clouds are rare), cloud scrying is available to everyone.
 Plus, laying on the lawn during a pleasant afternoon is just good for you!

 The first records of tea leaf reading in Europe date back to the 17th century, right around the time that the Dutch merchants brought tea back from China.
 Since that time, tea leaf reading evolved into a spiritual discipline practiced around the world.
 Try it!

 Another form of fortune telling with ancient roots, references to bone casting appear in biblical scripture, Roman mythology and Chinese prophecy.
 This system might be as simple as using a collection of chicken thigh bones.

-If you struggle to find anything in scrying techniques or systems the require too much visualization, the Tarot gives you more to grab onto mentally than many other systems.
+If you struggle to find anything in scrying techniques or divination methods that require too much visualization, the Tarot gives you more to grab onto mentally than many other systems.

-8. Runes make perfect additions to the crafty or artistic practitioner’s tool kit.
+Runes make perfect additions to the crafty or artistic practitioner’s tool kit.
 Easy and inexpensive to make, carve a set of runes into wood or paint them on tiny pebbles.